 When can I request a ballot-to-go or a replacement ballot?

 Our ballot-to-go service is from Monday, October 25 and will run through Election Day (Nov 2) until 6 p.m.
 Ballot-to-go is available at all our Vote Center locations this year.

 This service can be used for first time ballot requests (just registered, and want to pick-up ballot) or for any voter who needs a replacement ballot (if you have lost, damaged, or never received your ballot in the mail).
 If you are requesting a replacement because you are registered but never received a mail ballot, please double check the address on your voter registration record at www.GoVoteColorado.gov.
 In the case of replacement ballots, when your new ballot is issued, the old one will be voided.
 Please tear up and discard (recycle) your old ballot if you have it or end up finding it.

-Monday, October 25 is also the last day to register/update your address and still be sent a ballot in the mail.
-To get a ballot now through Election Day (Nov 3), you have two options: 1) register/check your registration online and then request a Ballot-to-Go, or 2) Visit a Vote Center to register/vote in-person.
+Monday, October 25 was the last day to register/update your address and still be sent a ballot in the mail.
+To get a ballot now through Election Day (Nov 2), you have two options: 1) register/check your registration online and then request a Ballot-to-Go, or 2) Visit a Vote Center to register/vote in-person.

 How can I request a replacement ballot?